-The Ultimate Guide to Achieving Epic Peak Performance in Business and Anything Else
+The Ultimate Guide to Achieving Epic Peak Performance in Business and Anything Elseby Scott Jeffrey

-Overview: This in-depth peak performance guide explains the science of peak performance in business and any other activity, providing proven methods for activating more of your potential here and now.
+Overview: This in-depth guide to peak performance explains the science of performance and provides proven methods for accessing your higher potential in business and any other activity.

 There’s an indescribable joy in optimal performance, at performing at one’s best.

 The ultimate rewards of peak performance are found in breaking through to a higher level of development in oneself.